RDMJeanne/FolderStructure/PhD/02_Projects/03_ProjectX/YYYYMMDD_ExperimentX/M_ExperimentX_README.md

 (Email identifier of the Contributor)

 # Description
-Exemplary test case to verify the simulation tools and compare to the experiment.
+Exemplary description of ExperimentX highlighting the contens e.g. simulation tools and/or experimental setup.
-Data have been published at Zenodo under CC-BY 4.0, see https://zenodo.org/doi/10.5281/zenodo.XYZ .
+Data of this project have been published at Zenodo under CC-BY 4.0, see https://zenodo.org/doi/10.5281/zenodo.XYZ .
 (A textual description of the content of the resource.)

 # Subject
-* Dissertation
+* Simulation
 * Experimental Data
 * Abbreviation: NMR, SAXS
 * (Phrase\Keywords describing the content of the resource.)

 # Date
-2024-07-01
+2024-07-15
 (A date associated with the creation or availability of the resource.
 Recommended format: YYYY-MM-DD)

 # Language